 Voice Over Internet Protocol (VoIP), is commonly referred to as phone service over the Internet.

 Session Initiation Protocol (SIP) is a communications protocol that is widely used for managing multimedia communication sessions such as voice and video calls.
-SIP, therefore is one of the specific protocols that enable VoIP.
-It defines the messages that are sent between endpoints and it governs establishment, termination and other essential elements of a call.
+SIP, therefore, is one of the specific protocols that enable VoIP.
+It defines the messages that are sent between endpoints and governs establishment, termination, and other essential elements of a call.
 SIP can be used to transmit information between just two endpoints or many.

 Let Sunrise be your source for SIP Trunks and dial tone.

 SIP Trunks utilize VoIP to provide feature-rich, reliable, phone service for pennies vs. traditional telephone lines.
 Let Sunrise save you money with the enhanced features of GetSomeSIP Trunking!